pvnlubenia/ACORNS-Octave-/README.txt

           - OUTPUT: Returns a value of 1 if the power law kinetic system which has non-reactant-determined kinetics (PL-NDK) is minimally PL-NDK, 0 otherwise.
           - INPUT:  model: a structure representing the CRN (see details below; it is assumed that the CRN has power law kinetics)

-Parts of the code come from the file model_analysis.m which is part of the ERNEST toolbox for chemical chemical reaction network theory [6].
+Parts of the code come from the file model_analysis.m which is part of the ERNEST toolbox for CRN theory [6].
 The computation of the number of linkage classes and strong linkage classes also utilizes functions from the same toolbox, specifically in the folders @multigraph and @umultigraph.
 These can all be downloaded from https://www.sissa.it/fa/altafini/papers/SoAl09/.